 Types of Kale

 Kale, this super healthy green, is available in three types.
 Curly Kale, most commonly known, is bright green, dark green, or purple.
 The leaves are connected to a fibrous stalk that must be removed.
 This type of Kale is bitter and best for stews.

 The Lacinato or dinosaur kale has longer leaves and is firmer than the curly Kale.
 It is also less bitter than the curly Kale and is dark blue-green.
 The Red Russian Kale is too fibrous to eat raw.
 Cooking is the best option for this reddish color leaf.

 The best ways to enjoy kale

 Kale is a versatile type of leaf.
 It is used as decoration by caterers and restaurants because it can hold its shape nicely.
-Raw kale is perfect in sandwiches, salads, and juice.
-It also adds texture to soups and delicious when sauteed with garlic and fresh herbs.
+Raw Kale is perfect in sandwiches, salads, and juice.
+It also adds texture to soups and is delicious when sauteed with garlic and fresh herbs.

 Baby Kale is less tender and best for salads and sandwiches.